graphaware/graph-aided-search/README.md

 ## Customize the plugin

 The plugin allows to implement custom boosters and filters.
-In order to implement a booster, `IGraphAidedSearchResultBooster` must be implemented and it needs to have the following annotation:
+In order to implement a booster, `SearchResultBooster` must be implemented and it needs to have the following annotation:

 ```
-@GraphAidedSearchBooster(name = "MyCustomBooster")
+@SearchBooster(name = "MyCustomBooster")
 ```
 Moreover, it should be in the package `com.graphaware.es.gas`.

-In order to implement a filter, `IGraphAidedSearchResultFilter` must be implemented and it needs to have the following annotation:
+In order to implement a filter, `SearchResultFilter` must be implemented and it needs to have the following annotation:

 ```
-@GraphAidedSearchFilter(name = "MyCustomFilter")
+@SearchFilter(name = "MyCustomFilter")
 ```

 Also in this case, it should be in the package `com.graphaware.es.gas`.